 Utilization and fairness together form a concept called “Max-min fairness”.
 This is an important concept from classical networking.
 Routers relaying internet traffic need these exact properties (imagine if your local routers did not have these properties, your home Internet would be unusable).

-All honest users should experience a similar latency.
+Fair latency: All honest users should experience a similar latency.
 Latency is the time it takes for an issued message to propagate to all nodes.
 This latency must be small for both a good user experience and for the stability of the protocol.

-User experience should speak for itself; nobody likes delays.
+The user experience should speak for itself; nobody likes delays.
 For stability of the protocol, however, if the latency was dramatically different for different users, then it would introduce perverse incentives to deviate from the algorithm.
 Punishing malicious nodes’ latency is good, from a game theory perspective, which is why if node latencies were to increase when they misbehave, then they would be receiving punishment, and are thus encouraged to behave.

 IOTA Congestion Control Algorithm (ICCA)